StephenUtama/GameCentre/Phase2/README.md

 speed of the racket and the movement of the ball (i.e when you tap left how much does the racket move)

 * **Class PongGameController:** Controller for Pong.
-Contains the logic behind the pong game. i.e what happens when the ball bounces on the racket, when it hits the bottom screen, whether its paused/playing, etc.
+Contains the logic behind the pong game. i.e what happens when the ball bounces on the racket, when it hits the bottom screen, whether it's paused/playing, etc.

 * **Class PongStartingActivity:** The main menu for pong.
 Displays the ScoreBoard, Load Game and New Game button for the user to click.